Accounting | Law | Marketing & Public Relations | Media | Legends

 Who’d play me in a biopic: Holly Hunter

-Author and nationally syndicated columnist Erick Erickson is host of Atlanta’s Evening News on WSB Radio and a 9 a.m.-to-noon program broadcast across the rest of Georgia.
-He is a guest host for Rush Limbaugh and a frequent panelist on NBC’s Meet the Press, HBO’s Real Time with Bill Maher, and other programs.
+Author and nationally syndicated columnist Erick Erickson is one of the most popular local hosts in the country and was the voice of evening drive time on WSB for 10 years.
+His show airs live noon to 3 p.m. each weekday.
+He has been a guest host for Rush Limbaugh and a frequent panelist on NBC’s Meet the Press, HBO’s Real Time with Bill Maher, and other programs.
 The Atlantic called Erickson the most influential conservative in America.
 He’s currently working on his master of divinity degree at Reformed Theological Seminary.

 Education: Mercer University, Mercer University School of Law (JD)